juvenn/juvenn.github.io/index.md

 href="http://www.nim.nankai.edu.cn/nim_e/index.htm">Chern Institute of
 Mathematics</a>, though I ended up reading stories of mathematicians rather than studying mathematics there.
-I taught myself programming with papers and pencils.</p>

-<p>I don't have PhD or Master degrees, and am I irrational and
+I taught myself programming with papers and pencils.
+And I don't have PhD or Master degrees.</p>

-emotional.</p>
+<p>I try to make things simple and beautiful.</p>

 </section>